Mark-H/CamperManagement/readme.md

 # CamperManagement
-CamperManagement is a custom addon for MODX Revolution, developed for Vuist Campers.
+CamperManagement is a third party component for MODX Revolution.

+It has been developed for Vuist Campers (www.vuistcampers.nl) and has been released to the public as a generic camping car inventory management tool, for managing camping cars and caravans that are for sale.

-Currently in development by Mark Hamstra (http://www.markhamstra.nl)
+Camper Management has been developed by Mark Hamstra (http://www.markhamstra.nl)

 See http://rtfm.modx.com/display/ADDON/CamperManagement for documentation and instructions.